SharePoint/sp-dev-docs/docs/general-development/what-s-new-with-sharepoint-site-development.md

-To learn more about cross-site publishing, see  [Scenario: Create SharePoint sites by using cross-site publishing in SharePoint Server 2013](http://technet.microsoft.com/en-us/sharepoint/jj872721).
-To learn more about development options for cross-site publishing, see  [Cross-site publishing in SharePoint 2013](cross-site-publishing-in-sharepoint.md).
+To learn more about cross-site publishing, see  [Scenario: Create SharePoint sites by using cross-site publishing in SharePoint](http://technet.microsoft.com/en-us/sharepoint/jj872721).
+To learn more about development options for cross-site publishing, see  [Cross-site publishing in SharePoint](cross-site-publishing-in-sharepoint.md).

 ### SEO enhancements

 Many business site users are referred to Internet business sites from large search engines like Bing and its global competitors.
-SharePoint 2013 includes features like friendly URLs, home page redirects, XML sitemaps, custom SEO properties that enable you to flexibly define the browser title and **<Meta>** tag descriptions and keywords, and easier-to-understand URLs for multilingual site variations.
+SharePoint includes features like friendly URLs, home page redirects, XML sitemaps, custom SEO properties that enable you to flexibly define the browser title and **<Meta>** tag descriptions and keywords, and easier-to-understand URLs for multilingual site variations.